scipy.sparse.csgraph.

 Parameters:

-csgrapharray or sparse array, 2 dimensions
+csgrapharray_like, or sparse array or matrix, 2 dimensions

 The N x N array of distances representing the input graph.